romainlafarguette/romainlafarguette.github.io/_pages/misc.md

 ## Website Disclaimer

-***The information, views and opinions contained  on this website are mine and do not necessarily reflect  the views and opinions of  the International Monetary Fund, its management or its Executive Board, nor of any  institutions  I  am currently  affiliated  with  or have  been affiliated with.***
+***The information, views and opinions contained  on this website are mine and do not necessarily reflect  the views and opinions of the institutions I  am currently  affiliated  with  or have  been affiliated with.***

 ## Copyrights